-- 3. Select the Source RDX media from the drop-down menu. - 4.
-Select the Destination RDX media from the drop-down menu.
+- 3. Select the Source RDX cartridge. - 4.
+Select the Destination RDX cartridge.

-NOTE: The iSCSI targets related to the source and destination RDX media will be offline during the cloning process.
+NOTE: The iSCSI targets related to the source and destination RDX cartridges will be offline during the cloning process.

 5. Click Start.

 The RDX QuikStation begins the cloning process.
 You can monitor the progress of the cloning job in the bottom-right corner of the Physical Device interface.